Civil Liberties Union for Europe

 The Civil Liberties Union for Europe, commonly known as Liberties, is a Berlin-based non-governmental organization (NGO) that advocates for civil liberties and human rights across the European Union (EU).
 Established in 2017, and led by Executive Director Balázs Dénes, Liberties collaborates with a network of national civil liberties NGOs from various EU countries and maintains a presence in Brussels.

-Its stated aims are to promote and protect fundamental rights, the rule of law, and democratic values within the EU.
+Liberties' stated aims are to promote and protect fundamental rights, the rule of law, and democratic values within the EU.
 It engages in advocacy, public education, and policy analysis to influence EU legislation and support democratic principles.
 Its areas of focus include freedom of expression, privacy and data protection, the rule of law, civic space, and non-discrimination.
 Independent reporting has focussed on the organization's annual Liberties Rule of Law Report, which assesses the state of civil liberties within the EU.

 Reports

 Liberties Rule of Law Report 2022

 Balkan broadcaster N1 stated that, in its 2022 Rule of Law Report, the Civil Liberties Union for Europe noted positive developments in Slovenia following the change of government earlier that year.
 The report was said to have highlighted improvements in media freedom and civil society conditions, reversing previous negative trends under the prior administration.